 Mental Health Awareness Month: Hope & Healing at Rapha

-May is mental health awareness month.
-One of Rapha’s goals is to empower survivors of trauma with resources for mental health.
-In Joplin, MO, where Rapha is headquartered, we provide mental health counseling and community education and support through the Hope and Healing Center, established in 2020.
-The mission of the Hope and Healing center is to provide trauma-focused therapy for child, teen, and adult survivors of a variety of traumas, including violence, sexual abuse, and trafficking in order to promote lifelong hope and healing.
+The mission of the Hope and Healing center is to provide trauma-focused therapy for child, teen, and adult survivors of a variety of traumas, including violence, sexual abuse, and trafficking, in order to promote lifelong hope and healing.
 Therapists at the Hope and Healing Center create individualized treatment plans to help clients heal from trauma, develop healthy coping skills, and set the foundation for a bright future.

 These services are scarce in Southwest Missouri, and Rapha is excited to work alongside other local organizations to fill the need.
-Investing in people- especially those who have already experienced trauma- is the best way to prevent and combat human trafficking in any community.
+Investing in people–especially those who have already experienced trauma–is the best way to prevent and combat human trafficking in any community.

 Next